ashlia0420/Laptop-Recommendation/README.md

 - better UI/Ux
 - Could add a feature that could fetch the nearest shop where the product is available.
 - tiered processor classifications derived from model names
+- use advanced normalisation technique such scoring  is limited to using numeric features( olumns)